ceviherdianinsight/ceviherdianinsight.github.io/about.md

 I am a postgraduate student in Financial Services & Risk Management at HTW Berlin-University of Applied Sciences.
 My Specializing area in study is Advanced Data Analytics (Descriptive, Predictive, and Applied AI=Machine learning), Forecasting, and KPI (Key Performances Indicators).
 <br>
 <br>
 I'm interested in exploring the new ways or technology for better insight from data.
+Feel fre to contacting me at itsmecevi@gmail.com
 <br>

 	 <li>